Identifying the starting point of a spreading process in complex networks: Conclusion

-It is clear that the seed node has a great importance for the characterization of a network, we saw that by knowing it we can reproduce almost exactly the process of creation of the system, if it was done by dilation.
+It is clear that the identification of the seed node has great importance for the characterization of a network originated from a spreading process.
 Our purpose was to devise a method that could find this seed node with the highest success rate possible.
-We presented the accessibility measurement, which provides information about the ease of access to nodes, and applied it in diverse networks extracted from three known models (ER, geographic and BA) and the US patent database.
-We found that the seed node has, in general, higher accessibility than the other nodes, so that finding the node with the highest potential of access allows the identification of the source of the network.
-The results obtained had success rates higher than 0.9 for ER and geographic models, which was a remarkable result, especially for the networks sampled with 3000 nodes.
-The problem of automatically choosing the right number of steps to evaluate the accessibility was easily solved by using the idea related to Equation \ref{eq:right_step}, which again brought good results compared to the manual method.
-We then proceeded to evaluate the relation of the success rate with the ER network parameters, and found that the method works for networks of any size, as far as the extracted ones have smaller size than the original.
-Finally, we compared the success rate of the proposed method with two other measurements, finding that for extracted sizes approaching the original network size, the accessibility gives better results.
+To do so, we utilized four centrality measurements, which provide information about the relative importance of a node, and applied them to diverse networks extracted from ER and scale-free models, as well as an email network.
+We found that the seed node has, in general, higher centrality than the other nodes, so that finding the node with the highest potential of access allows the identification of the source of the network.
+When applying a single measurement, the obtained results had success rates higher than 0.8 for large ER networks and fairly good values for scale-free structures.
+We showed that a simple combination of those measurements offers a remarkable result of more than 0.95 success rate for small scale-free networks, considering the high heterogeneity of the network and that the result strongly depends on the data being analyzed, as indicated by the different results obtained between the BA, the configuration model, and the email network.
+Finally, we compared the success rate for two other spreading schemes, namely, random sample and contact process, with varying number of walkers and contagion rate, showing that the method works very well if the dynamic is close enough to a snowball spreading and gives fairly good results to intermediate parameters.

-As said before, it is possible to obtain some different results using other dynamics to evaluate the accessibility.
-Also, we could devise a method of comparing the accessibility of the original network with that of the extracted one, which is an interesting idea, but would require us to know the original network, which is not always possible.
+As said before, it may be possible to improve the results by combining different centrality measurements with pattern recognition methods.
+Also, we could devise a method of comparing the centrality of the original network with that of the sampled one, which is an interesting idea, but would require us to entirely know the original network, which is not always possible.
 Finally, the method could be applied to a network containing information about a real spreading process.